 The TOE relies on the network connectivity and system log capabilities of its host OS platform.
-The TOE supports application-initiated uses of the network.
-The TOE also access various system resources as part of conducting system scans.
-Specifically, the TOE supports local scanning of the system that it is installed on.
+The TOE supports user-initiated, externally-initiated, and application-initiated uses of the network.

 4.4 Identification and Authentication

 The TOE supports X.509 certificate validation as part of establishing TLS and HTTPS connections.
 The TOE supports various certificate validity checking methods and can also check certificate revocation status using OCSP.
 If the validity status of a certificate cannot be determined, the certificate will be accepted.
 All other cases where a certificate is found to be invalid will result in rejection without an administrative override.